 Based on the current reports from research teams in the area, it is believed that there are only sixteen habituated chimpanzees that remain in the valley but yet still offering an amazing experience to those who visit here for tracking.
 While one can visit chimpanzees elsewhere in Uganda like in Kalinzu Game reserve, Kibale Forest National Park and Budongo Game Reserve, Kyambura Gorge is one place that you cannot put off as it will offer you more than just a chimpanzee experience when in this region with the option to do a game safari in Queen Elizabeth National Park after the trek.

-Whereas chimpanzee tracking in Kibale is at USD200.00 per person per trek which is the new proposed rate starting July 2020, for Kyambura the rate is at USD50.00 per person per trek due to the success rate of seeing the chimpanzees and the fact that its only one chimpanzee family in the Gorge that is habituated for visiting, one may miss seeing these great apes but nevertheless it is one that comes highly recommended.
+Whereas chimpanzee tracking in Kibale is at USD200.00 per person per trek which is the new proposed rate starting July 2020, for Kyambura the rate is at USD50.00 per person per trek due to the success rate of seeing the chimpanzees and the fact that its only one chimpanzee family in the Gorge that is habituated for visiting, one may miss seeing these great apes.
+Still, nevertheless, it is one that comes highly recommended.
 The chimpanzee tracking permit for Kyambura Gorge requires you to have it booked in advance to avoid missing out as there are only 6 slots available in the group, Encounter Africa Safaris will ensure to book you the permit and make sure you track.
 Contact us to book you this safari.

-As for the birders, the Gorge is a secret gym for you as you have a variety to see among these are the Bar-tailed Godwit, Martial Eagle, Papyrus Canary, White-winged Warbler, Black-rumped Buttonquail, Lesser plus Greater Flamingo, Chapin’s Flycatcher, White-tailed Lark, Corncrake, African Broadbill, Papyrus Gonolek, Pinkbacked Pelican, Shoebill, African Skimmer, Verreaux’s Eagle Owl and the Black Bee-eater are commonly seen.
+As for the birders, the Gorge is a secret gym for you as you have a variety to see among these are the Bar-tailed Godwit, Martial Eagle, Papyrus Canary, White-winged Warbler, Black-rumped Buttonquail, Lesser plus Greater Flamingo, Chapin’s Flycatcher, White-tailed Lark, Corncrake, African Broadbill, Papyrus Gonolek, Pink-backed Pelican, Shoebill, African Skimmer, Verreaux’s Eagle Owl and the Black Bee-eater are commonly seen.
 Flamingos are common visitors here as well.

 Private and game viewing and walks in the Gorge are available to botany lovers and primate lovers to explore the gorge.
-Also there is a lot to see and game drives in there nearby areas of Queen Elizabeth National Park.
+Also, there is a lot to see and game drives in there nearby areas of Queen Elizabeth National Park.

-Travelling to Kyambura Gorge in Queen Elizabeth National Park can be accessed for those traveling from Kampala through Mbarara with a distance of 420km or for those coming from Kampala through Fort Portal at a distance of 410km. this can also be accessed from Kigali, Rwanda for those starting their trip in Rwanda.
+Travelling to Kyambura Gorge in Queen Elizabeth National Park can be accessed for those travelling from Kampala through Mbarara with a distance of 420km or for those coming from Kampala through Fort Portal at a distance of 410km.
+This can also be accessed from Kigali, Rwanda for those starting their trip in Rwanda.
 We also have charter plans from Entebbe connecting to Kasese and Mweya Airstrips.
 The drive is usually approximated to be about 6 hours’ drive on the road.